Juniors brighten Deighton Griffith School Loop Barbados

 “I think it is just so important that children in education have a comfortable learning environment so this should be more conducive to better studying, better classes.
 They have a class they can be proud of and enjoy as well,” he said.

-Principal of the Deighton Griffith School, Major Michael Moore lauded the school’s Parent Teacher Association (PTA) for conceptualising the project and leading its execution.
+Principal of the Deighton Griffith School, Major Michael Boyce lauded the school’s Parent Teacher Association (PTA) for conceptualising the project and leading its execution.

 He added: “[It] gets them thinking positively about themselves and to appreciate themselves and each other.
 I think if we do that more to society, it would help to encourage a lot more growth and positivity.”